 Data is one of the most important things in business today.
 Companies rely on data to make important decisions and push their business to the next level.
 That is why data science is such a desirable skill.
-As a data scientist, you job will be to analyze and interpret complex data sets and make these data sets usable for the business to make their decisions.
+As a data scientist, your job will be to analyze and interpret complex data sets and make these data sets usable for the business to make their decisions.
 If this sounds like the right career path for you, look into these San Francisco data science bootcamp options:

 General Assembly makes another appearance on our list!
 This is because General Assembly, being a fairly big name in the industry, teaches a wide variety of skills and courses.
 Data science is also in their purview.
 In case you missed our breakdown of General Assembly earlier in the list, keep in mind that:

-- Jobs are not guaranteed at General Assembly, though post hire rates are high
+- Jobs are not guaranteed at General Assembly, though post-hire rates are high

 - There are plenty of flexible ways to take your courses

 Data science is one of Springboard’s specialties.
 They take pride on their one-on-one approach to teaching and they match you with a mentor for a comprehensive learning experience.
 Also, their payment for their self paced data science course is unique.
 You pay $499 per month, so the sooner you finish the course, the less you pay.
 Here are some other important things to know about Springboard: